Thoughtscript/academic_papers/Fragments/just_notes.md

 ## Equality

-Political and economic equality have often borne an element of dogmatism (and have been often conflated with mathematical identity - a different concept altogether).
+Conceptions of political and economic equality have often borne an element of dogmatism (and have been often conflated with mathematical identity - a different concept altogether).

-Political equality means that all subjects of a system of laws are bound by exactly the same laws and treated no differently (*de jure*) by them.
+Political equality is taken to mean that all subjects of a particular system of laws are bound by exactly the same laws and treated no differently (*de jure*) by them.
+Perhaps some elements of common law exist to provide for *de facto* variation.

 Political equality has therefore contained two fundamental assumptions:

 1. The Floor - some minimum standard gauaranteed for all.
 1. The Ceiling - some maximal standard none may supercede.

+The *Egalitarian Impulse* recommends a universal system of political equalities enshrined in **Floors** and **Ceilings**.